 In this category, you’ll find epic landscapes as well as significant natural habitats of plants and animals.
 You’ll also discover conservation efforts of the most important and significant natural habitats.

 Canadian Rocky Mountain Parks (1984,1990)

-Spanning across two provinces – Alberta and British Columbia – The Canadian Rocky Mountains are known for their scenic splendor.
-The seven parks dotting the mountain range, attract more than nine million people annually.
+Spanning across two provinces – Alberta and British Columbia – The Canadian Rocky Mountains are known for their scenic splendour.
+The seven parks dotting the mountain range attract more than nine million people annually.
 These include the Banff, Jasper, Kootenay and Yoho national parks as well as the Mount Robson, Mount Assiniboine and Hamber provincial parks.

-Creating some of the most recognizable mountain scenery in Canada, the parks illustrate the outstanding physical features of the Rocky Mountains.
+Creating some of the most recognizable mountain scenery in Canada, the parks illustrate the Rocky Mountains’ outstanding physical features.
 Here you’ll find examples of glacial geological processes.
 From ice fields, remnant valley glaciers and canyons to exceptional examples of erosion and deposition.

 The natural beauty of the iconic turquoise lakes, jagged peaks and slopes are an outdoor paradise for nature lovers.
 The Burgess Shale, in Yoho National Park, is home to the world’s most significant finds of soft-bodied, Middle Cambrian-age marine fossils.
 Her you’ll find about 150 species, including some bearing no resemblance to known animals.
 The site joined the list of UNESCO World Heritage Sites in Canada in 1984.

 Dinosaur Provincial Park (1979)